 In total, the project took three years to complete, with Nick and Jonathan working closely together throughout the entire process to create a unique family home.
 From its upside down approach, to the layout in the cliff side and the ecological design principles, Old Hollow is a one of a kind property that will be part of the Flewers family for years to come.

 Find out more about the fixed flat rooflight on our website.
-Alternatively, call the Roof Maker team on 0116 269 6297 to find out how a rooflight could be best used in your project.
+Alternatively, call the Roof Maker team onto find out how a rooflight could be best used in your project.